atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/basic-practice.md

 ---
-title: "Basic SQL Practice Grounds"
+title: Basic SQL Practice Grounds
 short: Practice
 meta_title: ''
-description: "Now that you've gone through our PostgreSQL interactive SQL tutorials, you've got the basic SQL fundamentals that you can apply to your data and databases.
-Put that knowledge to use in these SQL practice exercises."
+description: Now that you've gone through our PostgreSQL interactive SQL tutorials, you've got the basic SQL fundamentals that you can apply to your data and databases.
+  Put that knowledge to use in these SQL practice exercises.
 number: 59
 section: basic
 authors:
-- author: _people/dave.md
+- _people/dave.md
 reviewers:
-- reviewer: _people/matt.md
+- _people/matt.md
 is_featured: false
 image:
-published: true

 ---
 You're through the basics of SQL!
 This is a great place to stop and get more practice on what you've learned so far.
 Here we've constructed a list of challenges to give you that practice.
 Take some time to go through these before moving on to the Mid-Level SQL section.